mozman/ezdxf/docs/source/entities.rst

    *True* if polyline is a poly face mesh, see :class:`Polyface`

+.. attribute:: Polyline.is_closed

+   *True* if polyline is closed.

+.. attribute:: Polyline.is_m_closed

+   *True* if polyline (as polymesh) is closed in m direction.

+.. attribute:: Polyline.is_n_closed

+   *True* if polyline (as polymesh) is closed in n direction.

 .. method:: Polyline.get_mode()

    Returns a string: ``AcDb2dPolyline``, ``AcDb3dPolyline``, ``AcDbPolygonMesh`` or ``AcDbPolyFaceMesh``